 So what did I do?

-Well first I simply didn’t leave the house and just nervously watched people crawling over the ice on their hands and knees (I kid you not) at the road intersection, but then I ordered some rubber overshoe things with studs on them (see photo) which are simply AWESOME.
+Well, first I simply didn’t leave the house and just nervously watched people crawling over the ice on their hands and knees (I kid you not) at the road intersection, but then I ordered some rubber overshoe things with studs on them which are simply AWESOME.

 You just slip them over your wellies or trainers and you can actually run full-pelt on the ice or snow and not fall over.
 You make a fun clip-clop sound when you enter a shop, but a fiver is a small price to pay for not breaking a wrist!

-In fact I thought they were so good that I bought some for my Dad.
-He’s getting on a bit and I was worried about him slipping over in the mud when taking the dog for a walk in the woods.
+In fact, I thought they were so good that I bought some for my Dad.
+He’s getting on a bit and I was worried about him slipping over in the mud when taking the dogs for a walk in the woods.
 He never remembers to wear them of course, but that’s beside the point.

 I also use a nasal spray thing called First Defence (by Vicks) when I feel a cold coming on.
 I kid you not, this stuff is absolutely incredible.

 It came recommended and I took some one afternoon just before I left to go to my parents for the weekend.
 On the train there I got worse and worse and by the time I arrived at my folks my head hurt, my neck hurt and even my teeth hurt.
 I kept sniffing the First Defence and when I woke up in the morning I was right as rain with not even a hint that I had been feeling unwell.

-This stuff is like magic I tell you.
+This stuff works like witchcraft I tell you.

-Again, I know some of this stuff might sounds really obvious but a lot of it was trial and error for me.
+Again, I know some of this stuff might sound really obvious but a lot of it was trial and error for me.
 It’s really easy to just whack the heating up but you’ll definitely be sorry when the bill comes in.

 Over to you

 Your turn.
 What tips do you have for staying toasty and safe in the cold weather without turning the heating up to tropical, wrapping yourself in a duvet or wearing an eye-bleedingly hideous slanket?